top of page

 The removal of the $450 Superannuation threshold was overdue but the changes don't go far enough.

-It is great to see the removal of the $450 Superannuation threshold effective from 1 July 2022, advocated for many years with the passing of the Treasury Laws Amendment (Enhancing Superannuation Outcomes For Australians and Helping Australian Businesses Invest) Bill 2021.
-Although this change is long overdue, there are several shortcomings.
+It is great to see the removal of the $450 Superannuation threshold effective from 1 July 2022, which has been advocated for many years, with the passing of the Treasury Laws Amendment (Enhancing Superannuation Outcomes For Australians and Helping Australian Businesses Invest) Bill 2021.
+Although this change is long overdue, it has several shortcomings.

 The original rationale for the $450 threshold was to minimise the burden on employers administering small amounts of superannuation contributions and help prevent the creation of low-balance accounts that fees and insurance premiums would erode.
 As a result of many Legislative provisions, combined with SuperSteam and Single Touch Payroll, these changes have driven significant digitisation by Businesses to meet their legislative obligations, dramatically diminishing the administrative burden of Superannuation Guarantee (SG).

-Incremental efforts with changes to SG still don't go far enough.
+Incremental efforts with changes to SG still haven't gone far enough.
 Removing the $450 rule is an excellent step toward ensuring workers are paid super on every dollar earned.

-If you are under 18 and work less than 30 hours per week, the apparent shortcoming is that you miss out on super.
+If you are under 18 and work 30 hours or less per week, the apparent shortcoming is that you miss out on super.

 A crucial change required is to abolish the age and hours rule with the goal of Superannuation being paid for all payments regarding ordinary hours worked.
 To penalise a subset of employees diminishes the benefits of Superannuation and the reasoning behind its introduction.
 When young people start working and earning an income, they should be entitled to superannuation.

-There are significant challenges for DSPs in implementing the removal of the $450 Superannuation threshold.
+DSPs have significant challenges in implementing the removal of the $450 Superannuation threshold.

-Additionally, there is no consideration in the guidance for performing an average calculation if the employee is paid other than weekly.
+Additionally, the guidance does not consider performing an average calculation if the employee is paid other than weekly.
 Calculations are only to be performed on a per-week basis.

 e.g. Employee paid Fortnightly and performs,